 On the same year that President Kekkonen died, Jörn Donner published Presidenten (1986), his roman à clef, in which the republic's long-time leader is seen through the eyes of his mistress.
 A wise and sensitive Kekkonen made a cameo appearance in Christer Kihlman's novel Dyre prins (1975).
 His character has inspired a number of other writers, too, among them Jari Tervo, whose Myyrä (2004, Mole) is actually a thriller about espionage, Finland and her neighbor the Soviet Union, "the largest concentration camp in the world."
 Tervo portrays Kekkonen at the same time as a mythical historical figure and a cynical, masterful political player.
 "The silence of the President is seen by political scientist as wisdom," Tervo said in Helsingin Sanomat, "even though it was not much different from the life of the baker of Treblinka."

 Urho Kekkonen was married from 1926 to author Sylvi (Uino) Kekkonen (1900-1974).
 His contacts with writer's, artists and the cultural élite were wide before the beginning of his presidency.
 Sylvi Kekkonen had worked for a short time for Friends of Finnish Handicraft and then at the secretariat of the security police, where she met Urho Kekkonen.
 Her first book, Kiteitä (1949), was a collection of aphorisms.
 It was followed by Kotikaivolla (1952), a collection of reminiscences.
 After giving up paid employment and becoming a writer, Sylvi Kekkonen created a small literary circle.
-Her book of memoir, Lankkuaidan suojassa, came out in 1968.
-Sylvi Kekkonen´s best know work, Amalia (1958), has been translated into Russian, Estonian, Czech, Romanian, Slovakian, Polish, Hungarian, German and Swedish.
-In spite of suffering rheumatoid arthritis, she performed her public duties.
+In 1953 she led a cultural delegation to China.
+Members of the group included, among others, Matti Kurjensaari, Ritva Arvelo, Kustaa Vilkuna, Aimo Kanerva, Mauri Ryömä, Aira Sinervo, and Pentti Haanpää, who gave an ironic account of his experiences in Kiinalaiset jutut (1954, Chinese tales).
+In spite of her many responsibilities and the tight schedule, Kekkonen enjoyed the journey – her eyes hidden behind dark glasses, she smiles and looks relaxed in many photograps.
+This tentative opening toward Mao's China created in Finland a kind of "China boom" in the form of lectures, newspaper and journal articles, and books.
+Kekkonen's book of memoir, Lankkuaidan suojassa, came out in 1968.
+Her best know work, Amalia (1958), has been translated into Russian, Estonian, Czech, Romanian, Slovakian, Polish, Hungarian, German and Swedish.
+Silently suffering rheumatoid arthritis, Kekkonen faithfully performed her public duties.
 She also overlooked her husband's heavy drinking and extramarital affairs.
 It is very possible that Urho Kekkonen had more than one mistress, though only one, the wife of an ambassador, wrote her memoirs.

 Kekkonen read widely novels, and often bought books after